Thursday, November 29, 2007

 Living the Life of a Reader

 Outside each door at Chets Creek is a sign, like the ones to the left.
 Each teacher records, either in words or pictures, the books that they are currently reading.
 Some of the books are professional reads, such as Mrs. Dillard's Impoving Schools from Within which is given to all new teachers at Chets Creek.
 Some are the theme-related book studies that the entire faculty participates in such as Mrs. Dillard's Inside the Magic Kingdom.
 Some of the books are favorite rereads such as Mrs. Mallon's The Art of Teaching Reading which is a staple of every reading teacher.
-Teachers also include books that they read in their own leisure time such as a Jodi Picoult novel (one of the school's favorite adult authors right now!) or the non-fiction The Assault on Reason by Al Gore.
+Teachers also include books that they read in their own leisure time such as a Jodi Picoult novel or the non-fiction The Assault on Reason by Al Gore.

 Teachers also list their own favorite books.
 Some teachers include children's books such as Cheryl Dillard's Caps for Sale and Chrysanthemum.
 Some students ask her about the books when they realize that their teacher also loves some of the same books that they do.
 Other teachers include adult favorites and sometimes their peers and parents ask about the titles.